June 16, 2021

 1. Preheat oven to 425.

 2. Blend the flours, sugar, cinnamon, and salt, then pulse together with the butter in a food processor for 25-35 seconds.
 Add the water and pulse a few more times.
-Put it into a greased tart pan with removable bottom and press firmly to distribute, covering the bottom and working the crust up the sides.
-Keep chilled while you prepare the pears.
+Put it into a greased tart pan with removable bottom and press firmly to distribute, covering the bottom and working the crust up a bit on the sides.

 5. Cool on a wire rack.
 Serve warm or room temperature.